 The aim of this course is to provide participants with the skills and knowledge to enable them to fulfil the role of an effective Health and Safety Representative and to meet the entitlements as prescribed by legislation.

-The aim of this course are to provide HSRs and deputy HSRs, elected under the new Work Health & Safety legislation, with information and skills relating to:
+The aim of this course are to provide HSRs and deputy HSRs, elected under the Work Health & Safety legislation, with information and skills relating to:

 - WHS legislative framework and key terminology

 - Duties of various stakeholders which can influence work health and safety

 - Enforcement measures available for breaches of WHS legislation

 - The roles of unions and WHS entry permit holders under the WHS Act

 - Requirements for consultation, representation and participation on work health and safety issues in the workplace